Azure/onboarding-guidance/Portal/Storage/L3-Storage.md

-# Storage: Create a Storage Account
+# Create a Storage Account

 # Abstract